martinring/oopsc/README.md

 =====

 This is a compiler for the OOPS programming language.
-The OOPS programming lanugage is a fictional language introduced in the course "‹bersetzer" (Compiler) at the Universit‰t Bremen.
+The OOPS programming lanugage is a fictional language introduced in the course "√úbersetzer" (Compiler) at the Universit√§t Bremen.

 Building
 --------